wtsi-hgi/supergiant/docs/v0/components.md

 and [Pods](https://github.com/kubernetes/kubernetes/blob/master/docs/user-guide/pods.md).

 You'll notice in the schema that a Component does not appear to hold enough configuration to represent a deployment of containers.
-Other than it's own name (which is used for external asset naming), a Component can only define a [custom_deploy_script](custom-deploy-scripts.md), which says _how_ to deploy whatever configuration the Component _is pointing to_.
+Other than its own name (which is used for external asset naming), a Component can only define a [custom_deploy_script](custom-deploy-scripts.md), which says _how_ to deploy whatever configuration the Component _is pointing to_.